 The parent(s)/ guardian(s) of new and transfer students are requested to make contact with the school as soon as possible to make arrangements to register and transfer records.
 This can be done by calling the school your child(ren) will attend.
-If you are unsure of which school your child(ren) will attend log onto our website, www.lcsedu.net and click on the "SchoolFinder" icon, then enter your street name only, or call the public information office at 434-515-5074.
+If you are unsure of which school your child(ren) will attend log onto our website, www.lcsedu.net and click on the "SchoolFinder" icon, then enter your street name only, or call 515-5000 for assistance.